ibm-cloud-docs/vsrx/os-reload.md

    ![vSRX Password](images/gw-vsrx-password.png "vSRX Password"){: caption="vSRX password" caption-side="bottom"}

 * The vSRX configuration must allow root SSH access to the vSRX private IP, prior to the OS reload request.
 This is required to rejoin the cluster.
-After the OS reload completes, the SSH access might be disabled.
+Once the OS reload completes, if desired, you can disable SSH access again.

 * **Do NOT** perform an OS reload on both servers of the Highly Available gateway at the same time.